Monferium/APM1210/README.md

 > + Model Evaluation and Documentation
 > + Github Project Management

+### 📊 Summary & Discussion

-### Problem Statement
+🔷 Problem Statement

-Our team investigates the relationship between phone usage habits and adolescent well-being, focusing on correlations with mental health indicators, academic performance, and lifestyle behaviors.
-Specifically, <span style="color:coral">**we aim to address the dilemma posed by the dataset creator: “How does phone addiction affect teenagers’ sleep, exercise, self-esteem, and school performance?”**</span>
+We investigated the relationship between teenage phone addiction and well-being, focusing on how addiction levels relate to academic performance, sleep, exercise, mental health, and social behaviors.
+Using advanced resampling and inferential techniques, our goal was to uncover not just whether significant associations exist, but what their broader implications may be for adolescent development.

 ### Project Timeline

-This project officially commenced on July 15, 2025, and will continue until July 18, 2025. (https://github.com/users/Monferium/projects/2)
+This project officially commenced on July 15, 2025, and will continue until July 20, 2025. (https://github.com/users/Monferium/projects/2)

 ### Python Files: